Home Blog CDL with DUI?

 In modern trucking, the Safety Director doesn't make the final hiring decision—the Insurance Underwriter does.
 Insurance companies use actuarial tables to determine risk.
 A driver with a DUI is statistically far more likely to be involved in a catastrophic accident.

-Here is the "Look-Back Period" reality in 2026:
+Even if the DMV gives your license back after 1 year, here is the "Look-Back Period" reality in 2026:

 3. The SAP Process: Your Mandatory Road to Redemption